Complete Camera Convergence

 Photos are also becoming dimensional for consumers, with many cameras having built-in options for panoramas, which can be viewed as if they are surrounding spaces.
 Or they include two lenses allowing for 3d photo and video (with a single perspective 3d result, not yet virtual modeling of space).

 Lagging behind further is the speed of input.
 Both films and video games use similar methods of input: mathematical modeling (synthesizing) or photography and live video that is mapped onto geometric surfaces.
 But photography is also used to create 3d models directly, instead of just becoming a surface.
 Using multiple cameras positioned optimally, software can interpolate dimensionality.
 This method is being used very effectively by NASA and other space programs to create models of outer space or surfaces of planets.
-The data is gathered very gradually by telescopes and satellites and then creatively and mathematically combined to create “flythroughs” and landscape “photographs.”
-The input and its recombination into models in some situations could be accelerated to the point of being live.
+The data is gathered very gradually by telescopes and satellites and then creatively and mathematically combined to create “fly-throughs” and landscape “photographs.”
+Apple's new (and beautiful but rather useless and comically flawed) 3d mapping app is using the same principles: photography as the generator of space, as opposed to merely the content of surfaces projected on mathematical models, which is how Google's 3d maps are produced.
+Eventually, the input and its recombination into models could be accelerated to the point of being live.

 In the meantime it is worth considering what such a convergence could mean for historical documentation.
 We are already recording the present in ways that could one day be reconstructed to create spatial models.
 Just as we can colorize old black and white films, and turn traditional movies into 3d (up to a point), it will be easier in the future to render spaces from optical recordings.
 So, it is actually urgent that we think about how we record the present for posterity, to prepare it for the proper dimensioning by future historians.